Structed/godot-playfab-party/README.md

 This repo is a currently in planning state and cannot be used in Godot as of now.
 Please watch the repo for news!

+In the meantime, check out [godot-playfab](godot-playfab) - the GDscript native base SDK for PlayFab for Godot!

 # Hackathon 2022
 `godot-playfab-party` will be a project created during the Microsoft Global Hackathon 2022 - the worlds largest hackathon!